sib-swiss/sparql-llm/CONTRIBUTING.md

 ## 🐣 Install dependencies

 > This repository uses [`hatch`](https://hatch.pypa.io/latest/) to easily handle scripts and virtual environments.
 Checkout the `pyproject.toml` file for more details on the scripts available.
-You can also just install dependencies with `pip install .` and run the python scripts in `src`
+You can also just install dependencies with `pip install ".[chat,test]"` and run the python scripts in `src`

 Install [Hatch](https://hatch.pypa.io), this will automatically handle virtual environments and make sure all dependencies are installed when you run a script in the project: